-If it is serenity you seek, we’ll endeavour not to trespass upon it – and if it is the playground, the bike track, rowboat or the attention of our cuddly critters your kids crave, there will be no need for them to wait their turn – although they may find our youngest family member, Daniel, joins them for a race on the bike track at the slightest opportunity!
+If it is privacy you seek, we’ll endeavour not to trespass upon it – and if it is the playground, the bike track, rowboat or the attention of our cuddly critters your kids crave, there will be no need for them to wait their turn – although they may find our youngest family member, Daniel, appears to give them “the tour”!

 Indeed, from an animal-lover’s perspective, being the only visitors present at any one time is a bonus: our limelight-loving llamas, horses and ponies are fascinated by new faces, and will find yours most exciting (particularly if you come bearing carrots)… whilst our wildlife is habituated to our own comings and goings, and hence will not be disturbed by anyone in advance of your arrival.

-Everything available on the property is free from any extra charge – it is simply here for you to enjoy, and we encourage all our guests to wander the place at will (beware – there is much ground to cover if you wish to see everyone!) … and to cuddle, feed and photograph the whole gang.
+Everything available on the property is yours to enjoy without any extra charge – it is simply here for you to enjoy, and we encourage all our guests to wander the place at will (although beware – our vocal Azawakh will not miss a move you make!) … and feel free to cuddle, feed and photograph the whole gang.

 Children can be children, letting the exploits of the Famous Five come to life in Kingbilli’s hills and dales.
 With ample opportunities for adventures great and small: playground to play in, bike track to ride, trees to climb, creeks to paddle, bush hideouts to make and wombat tracks to follow; they can play all day whilst their worn and weary parents sit in peace and rest assured, they’ll be back safe and sound when they get hungry!